-Although the quality control was carried out separately, it removed approximately 7.4 % of the original daily values both in maximum and minimum temperatures (Table 1).
-The initial quality control process (iQC) removed a sum of 59 d out of range (less than 0.01 % of the total) and 1349 months (0.53%) containing 4308 d (0.04%) that did not fulfil the minimum standards set at the beginning (see Sect.
-3.1).
-Furthermore, the deep quality control (dQC) removed between 4.5 % and 5.6 % of the months and days considering the similarities between the observations and the estimates, with the number of removed data being slightly higher in minimum temperatures.
-Most of the correlations in removed data were negative or very low (Fig. 5), which indicates that the observations were very different from the estimates built with their surrounding original values.
+Although the quality control was carried out separately, it removed approximately a 7.4% of the original daily values both in maximum and minimum temperatures (Table 1).
+The initial quality control process (iQC) removed a sum of 59 days out of range (less than 0.01% of the total) and 1,349 months (0.53%) containing 4,308 days (0.04%) that did not fulfill with the minimum standards set at the beginning (see section 3.1).
+Furthermore, the deep quality control (dQC) removed between 4.5 and 5.6% of the months and days considering the similarities between the observations and the estimates, being the number of removed data slightly higher in minimum temperatures.
+Most of the correlations in removed data were negative or very low (Figure 5), which indicates that the observations were very different from the estimates built with their surrounding original values.
 The average correlations in removed data were negative both in maximum and minimum temperature, showing that the similarities were very low.